-Alternatively, you can simply drag and drop a network file from the desktop into the Network list (Control Panel), rather than selecting the file from the menu option.
+Alternatively, you can simply drag and drop a network file from the desktop into the Network tab of the Control Panel, rather than selecting the file from the menu option.

 Network files in SIF, GML, and XGMML formats may also be loaded directly from the command line using the -N option.